- Crazy Horse Memorial® is the world’s largest Mountain Carving in progress

 - Pyrite (Fool’s Gold)- a brass-yellow mineral with a metallic luster.

 The Crazy Horse Memorial® complex is open year-round and work continues on the Mountain throughout the year!
-We are proud to host over ONE MILLION visitors per year!
+We are proud to host several hundred thousand visitors per year!

 The Memorial is financed by admissions and contributions and does not accept federal or state funding.